redbadger/awesome-badger/stuartharris/build-scripts/README.md

 ![zx](./zx.png)

-This is the first run:
+This is the first run (because the hash changed, we run the build):

 ```bash
 ./make.mjs --build